AlexGaspar/Vagrant-Ruby-Mongodb/README.md

-#Vagrant Ruby on Rails
+#Vagrant Ruby + MongoDB
-Vagrant dev box to get an up and running RoR environment.
+Vagrant dev box to get an up and running Ruby + MongoDB environment.

-data/ is sync with /vagrant_data and it's the root directory of nginx.
+the root of the local directory is sync with /vagrant and it's also the root directory of nginx.

-##This vagrant include :
+##Included :
   * Ubuntu 12.04 64bits
   * nginx
   * rvm
   * Ruby
-  * Ruby On Rails
   * Mongodb
   * node.js
   * npm
+  * Sinatra gem
+  * Thin gem

+##Network

+There are actually 2 options to contact the VM :
+  * via the private network with the IP address 10.0.0.2
+  * via the public network, IP can be found with ip addr command